Insight • Brand strategy

 Audiences can spot the fake

-Access to global media has made audiences sophisticated.
-They can tell when a brand is performing localness rather than understanding it.
-Tone-deaf localization damages trust faster than no localization at all.
+Access to global media has made audiences sharper.
+They notice when a brand is performing localness rather than understanding it.
+Tone-deaf localisation can damage trust faster than no localisation at all.

 AI amplifies the generic

-AI-generated content tends toward the average.
-It produces culturally neutral output that sounds like it was written for no one in particular.
-Brands that invest in genuine local flavor create contrast against this AI-generated backdrop.
+AI-generated content tends towards the average.
+It produces culturally neutral output that sounds written for no one in particular.
+Brands that invest in genuine local flavour stand out against that backdrop.

 Local is a competitive moat

-A global competitor can replicate your features and match your pricing.
-They cannot easily replicate deep local knowledge and authentic community relationships.
+A global competitor can copy your features and match your pricing.
+It cannot easily copy deep local knowledge or real community relationships.
 Cultural authenticity is a defensible advantage.

 Consumer preference is shifting

-Research consistently shows that consumers, especially younger demographics, prefer brands that demonstrate understanding of their specific community and culture.
-This is not nationalism; it is a desire for relevance and respect.
+Research consistently shows that consumers, especially younger demographics, prefer brands that show they understand a specific community and culture.
+That is not nationalism.
+It is a demand for relevance and respect.

 What cultural authenticity looks like in practice